kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

         ```
       - `TOKEN_SCOPES` specifies the OAuth scopes.
 Each provider has a default set of scopes that are used if you haven't configured custom scopes.

-        For a complete list of options and further details, refer to the [oauth2-proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/#config-options).
+        For a list of options and further details, refer to the [OAuth2 Proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/#config-options).

-   2. To install `oauth2-proxy` with your configuration, use [oauth2-proxy helm chart](https://github.com/oauth2-proxy/manifests):
+   2. To install OAuth2 Proxy with your configuration, use [OAuth2 Proxy helm chart](https://github.com/oauth2-proxy/manifests):

       ```bash
       kubectl create namespace oauth2-proxy